dblake26/cintel-04-local/README.md

 Open a new terminal to run other commands.

 ## Commands
-With your project virtual environment active in the terminal and the necessary packages installed, run the app with live reloading and automatically open it in the browser:
+- With your project virtual environment active in the terminal and the necessary packages installed, run the app with live reloading and automatically open it in the browser:

 shiny run --reload --launch-browser penguins/app.py

+- What command creates the virtual environment? python -m venv .env

+- What command activates the virtual environment?
+  .env\Scripts\activate

+- What command installs pip, setuptools, and wheel packages into the virtual environment? pip install -U pip setuptools wheel

+- What command installs spacy into the virtual environment? pip install -U spacy

+- What command downloads and installs the spaCy model en_core_web_sm (English core small model). python -m spacy download en_core_web_sm